-Shifting to place his head in Cami's lap, the wizard currently in Animagus form looked up at the woman who had asked Tonks if she might borrow him for the night.
+Shifting to place his head in Cami's lap, the wizard currently in Animagus form looked up at the woman who had asked if she might borrow him for the night.
 Although he knew that her hair was brown and her eyes hazel, Sirius wished dogs weren't red-green colour blind.
 Camillia Llewellyn was his cousin's mate from the Blue Moon.
-Tonks lived in a flat above the agency run by her Uncle Morty, and had introduced him, in a matter of speaking, to her friend after taking 'Snuffles' on a run one morning.
+Tonks lived in a flat above the enquiry agency run by her Uncle Morty, and had introduced Sirius, in a matter of speaking, to her friend after taking Snuffles on a run one morning.

 He'd liked Cami right off.
 She'd immediately knelt down to pet him in ways that demonstrated she had the right kind of experience with dogs.
-She'd also noticed he was part Newfoundland, and had 'amazing definition', showing her intelligence and good taste.
-When he'd sneakily licked her lips and she'd laughed instead of going 'Eeuwww' along with Tonks, Sirius had felt his heart leap.
-After she'd playfully 'kissed' him back, waiting around for Harry to need him hadn't seemed onerous anymore.
+She'd also noticed he was part Newfoundland, and had amazing definition, showing her intelligence and good taste.
+When he'd sneakily licked her lips and she'd laughed instead of going, "Eeuwww," along with Tonks, Sirius had felt his heart leap.
+Waiting around for Harry to need him hadn't seemed so terrible anymore.
 The boy was busy with school and the Triwizard Tournament.
-His godfather would happily spend his time getting to know Cami.
+Sirius would happily spend his time getting to know Cami.

 Tonks hadn't been keen on the idea, and refused to set him up.
 How unfair.
 So what if he was a fugitive with nothing on offer.
-He had good qualities too.
-There were loads of women who remembered him fondly.
-Too many to remember specific names, or even faces, but that was beside the point.
+He had good qualities.
 Sadly, as many times as he'd cajoled and whined for Tonks to throw him a bone, his formerly sweet and thoughtful cousin had remained adamant.
 She'd even gone so far as to set up Cami with another bloke.
 Nymphadora was lucky Remus confessed the other couple had no chemistry and spent most of the night discussing dogs.
-He would've jinxed her otherwise.
+Sirius would've jinxed her otherwise.

 As Snuffles, however, he'd had numerous encounters with Cami since that first meeting.
 Using every persuasive power at his command, he'd licked her face and hand and given the woman looks that had cadged him many a chicken leg.
 The object of his affection never failed to smile meltingly in return, stroking and rubbing him in ways Sirius longed to feel on human skin.

 "Merlin, what a deep sigh!
-Are you sad tonight too, Snuffles?"
+Are you sad tonight, too?"

 Her voice was husky with tears.
 Wanting to comfort her as a man, Sirius made do with reaching up to lick the hand currently rubbing the fur on his head in soothing, circular motions.

-Cami looked down and smiled.
+Cami glanced down and smiled.
 It was lopsided and made his heart turn over.
-Poor girl, her Muggle father had disowned her when he learnt she was a witch.
+Poor girl, her Muggle father had disowned her when he'd learned she was a witch.
 After years of estrangement, the bastard did the world a favour and died.
-His final request was that Camillia not be notified until after the funeral.
-She'd turned to Tonks instead of firewhiskey when her mother's letter arrived earlier that day.
+His final request was that his daughter not be notified until after the funeral.
+She'd turned to Tonks instead of Firewhiskey when her mother's letter arrived earlier that day.
 Sirius thanked his lucky stars that she had.